-March 15, 2025 * 25/ 45 MILES
+March 14, 2026 * 25/ 45 MILES

 -

-All racers MUST check in 45 minutes before their respective race start time.
+All racers MUST check in 45 minutes before their respective race start.
+There will be a mandatory pre-race meeting half an hour before the start of each race.

 BIB PICK-UP: Bib pick-up will be at the race start when you sign in.
+Race swag will also be distributed at bib pick-up.
 If you have questions we encourage you to shoot us an email early or check out our Facebook group page.
-Race swag will also be distributed at bib pick-up.

-DURATION: All racers must be off the course by 7 pm.
+CUTOFF: All racers must be off the course by 7 pm.

 ADDITIONAL INFORMATION: The race is open to 120 participants.
 If the race fills up, additional entries will be placed on a wait list in the order they are received.
 Register early to guarantee a spot in the race.